J. J. Benjamin: Life and travels

 In 1859 Benjamin undertook another journey, this time to America, where he stayed three years.
 The result of his observations there he published on his return, under the title Drei Jahre in Amerika (Hanover, 1863).
-The kings of Sweden and of Hanover now conferred distinctions upon him.
-Encouraged by the sympathy of several scientists, who drew up a plan and a series of suggestions for his guidance, he determined to go again to Asia and Africa, and went to London in order to raise funds for this journey — a journey which was not to be undertaken.
+The kings of Sweden (Charles XV) and of Hanover (George V) now conferred distinctions upon him.
+Encouraged by the sympathy of several scientists, who drew up a plan and a series of suggestions for his guidance, he determined to go again to Asia and Africa, and went to London in order to raise funds for this journey—a journey which was not to be undertaken.
 Worn out by fatigues and privations, which had caused him to grow old before his time and gave him the appearance of age, he died poor in London; and his friends and admirers had to arrange a public subscription in order to save his wife and daughter from misery.

 In addition to the works mentioned above, Benjamin published in Tlemcen (Algeria) in 1855 a French translation of Rabbi Nathan Nata Hanover's work on the insurrection of the Cossacks in the seventeenth century, and again in Hanover in 1863 a German edition of the work, translated from the Hebrew original by S. Kayserling, who also wrote a preface, this time enhanced by Polish historian Joachim Lelewel's corrections, and titled Jawen Mezula.
 Schilderung des polnisch-kosakischen Krieges und der Leiden der Juden in Polen während der Jahre 1648-1653.
 Bericht eines Zeitgenossen.
 Nach einer von J. Lelewel durchgesehenen französischen Uebersetzung, herausgegeben von J. J. Benjamin II. (' Yeṿen metsulah.
-A description of the Polish-Cossack War and the suffering of the Jews in Poland during the years 1648-1653.
+A description of the Polish-Cossack War and the suffering of the Jews in Poland during the years 1648–1653.
 A contemporary's account.
 Based on a French translation revised by J. Lelewel, published by J. J. Benjamin II.').